Bruce Bouillet: Early life

 Bruce Bouillet was born on a naval base in Memphis, Tennessee, and relocated to Vincennes, Indiana at a very young age.
 His father, a bluegrass player, exposed him early on to country and bluegrass music.
-At age 12, Bouillet saw Judas Priest open for KISS on the Unleashed in the East Tour, thinking they were a religious band, and immediately committed himself to becoming a guitar player with the full support of his parents.
+At age 12, which would have been 1972 when Kiss were not even playing.
+Bouillet saw Judas Priest open for KISS on the Unleashed in the East Tour which was 1979, thinking they were a religious band, and immediately committed himself to becoming a guitar player with the full support of his parents.
 Shortly afterwards, his parents bought him his first guitar and amp.
 A problem child who spent most of his time at home, Bouillet spent a commanding amount of his time practicing the guitar.
 After gaining a presence in the local rock scene, he desired to seek greater success in Los Angeles (dissuaded by the cold winter climates of Chicago and New York City).
 As he was nearing his high school graduation, he saw an ad in a guitar magazine for the GIT (Guitar Institute of Technology) at Musician's Institute in Hollywood and moved west.

 Racer X

 In the mid-1980s, Bouillet was a student at GIT.
 On his first day, he saw Racer X guitarist Paul Gilbert, then 17 years old, playing his graduation performance with the first Racer X lineup.
 Bouillet, starstruck, filled out a questionnaire and demanded to learn the techniques that he'd seen onstage.
 Shortly after, Gilbert became an instructor at GIT and was assigned to Bruce as his private tutor.
 Bruce would rigorously practice the sequences that Gilbert demonstrated to him, and they became friends due to their similar senses of humor.
 One day, he passed by an open counseling that Gilbert was giving and was subsequently invited in.
 Gilbert was demonstrating a difficult and innovative string-skipping sequence, and Bruce was able to harmonize it on the spot.
 Bouillet would later refer to this performance as "the luckiest break I've ever had."
-He was immediately given a copy of Street Lethal by Gilbert and invited to an audition as the second guitar player in Racer X. Despite his confidence that he would not get the job, Bouillet was assisted by Gilbert when he had difficulty figuring out guitar parts on the record.
-Finally, in 1986, Bouillet was added as the second guitarist and began touring the local club scene.
+He was immediately given a copy of Street Lethal by Gilbert and invited to an audition as the second guitar player in Racer X. Finally, in 1986, Bouillet was added as the second guitarist and began touring the local club scene.

 While touring with Racer X, Bouillet was also a sought-after instructor at GIT alongside Gilbert and Russ Parrish.